Wednesday, April 10

 • Frances Mary Keats (1803)

-9. Here is a sonnet written by John Keats, perhaps his favorite color was blue.
+9. Here is a sonnet written by John Keats; it is possible that his favorite color was blue.

 Blue! ‘tis the life of heaven, –the domain